- Voice search is rapidly gaining in popularity. Comscore predicts that 50% of searches will be made through voice search by 2020.

 All this has huge implications for enterprise SEO.
-If your site isn’t optimized for voice search, you may end up losing an enormous amount of organic search traffic.
+If haven’t paid attention to voice search SEO, you may end up losing an enormous amount of organic search traffic.
 Google’s Behshad Behzadi has already confirmed that voice search is the fastest growing type of search.

 So how will SEO change and what can you do to stay ahead of the curve?